Improve Products & Services

-Improve products and services: understand and improve the sustainability of products and services both in terms of their production and their performance.
+These resources will help you to understand and improve the sustainability of products and services throughout their lifecycle, including the terms of their production, performance, and end-of-life (or next-life) solutions.

 This comprehensive handbook outlines a method for analyzing the social impacts of a product across its entire life cycle.
 It presents a number of indicators you can use to make impacts more visible and potentially identify hotspots, risks, and opportunities for improvement.
 It was developed by The Roundtable for Product Social Metrics, a business-led working group that works in collaboration with academia, NGOs, government, and industry organisations.